-Every landlord would love to have a tenant that pays rent on time, never complains, and renews their lease agreement every year.
+Every landlord seeks tenants that pay rent on time, never complain, and who renew their lease agreement every year.
 In reality, this ideal landlord-tenant relationship is difficult to find.
 Most landlords will have to deal with a tenant eviction at some point.
-Here are five common reasons you may need to file to get a tenant out.
+There are five common reasons why tenants get evicted.

-Every state has unique laws about evicting a tenant.
-You must therefore check your state’s landlord tenant law to find how and when you can file to recover possession in your state.
+Every state has unique laws on tenant eviction.
+Therefore, you must check your state’s landlord-tenant law to find out how and when you can file to recover possession in your state.
 You must always have “just” or “good” cause to file for an eviction.

-By nature, a tenant pays a landlord an agreed upon amount of money in order to occupy a dwelling for a set period of time.
+By nature, a tenant pays a landlord an agreed amount of money to occupy a dwelling for a set period of time.
 The tenant signs a lease agreement and must abide by the terms of this lease.
 The most basic responsibility of a tenant under this lease agreement is to pay rent.
-If the tenant does not pay their monthly rent, they are in violation of their lease agreement.
+If the tenant does not pay their monthly rent, they are in violation of the lease agreement.

-State laws will differ regarding the eviction process for the reason of unpaid rent.
+State laws differ regarding the eviction process for reasons of unpaid rent.
 In some states, you can initiate the eviction process immediately.
 In other states, you must first send the tenant a Notice to Pay Rent or Quit.

-A Notice to Pay Rent or Quit informs the tenant that they have not paid rent and it indicates the amount they owe.
+A Notice to Pay Rent or Quit informs the tenant that they have not paid rent, and it indicates the amount they owe.
 It lets them know that if they do not remedy the situation immediately, you will file for an eviction.
-You should also be aware that there are certain situations where a tenant is legally allowed to withhold rent, such as until a health or safety violation at the property is remedied.
+You should also be aware that there are certain situations where a tenant is legally allowed to withhold rent, for example, until a health or safety violation at the property is remedied.

 2. Habitual Late Payment of Rent

-In most states, not only can you file to evict a tenant for non-payment of rent, you can also file for an eviction if the tenant habitually pays their rent late.
-The exact terms, such as how many days the rent must be late, will vary by state.
+In most states, not only can you file to evict a tenant for non-payment of rent, but you can also file for an eviction if the tenant habitually pays their rent late.
+The exact terms, such as how many days qualify as late rent, varies by state.

 Before you can file for the eviction, you must first send the tenant a Notice to Quit.
 This Notice must be sent, in some cases, as much as a month before you can file for an eviction.
-It lets the tenant know they must pay their rent on time, or you will file for an eviction.
-If the tenant makes another late payment after receiving this Notice to Quit, it is then that you can file for the eviction.
+It lets the tenant know they must pay their rent on time or you will file for an eviction.
+If the tenant makes another late payment after receiving this Notice to Quit, you can then file for the eviction.

 3. Damage to the Property

 The damage must be intentionally caused by the tenant or by their gross negligence.
-If the tenant does damage the property, they may agree to, or may volunteer to, pay to have the damage fixed.
-It is then up to you if you want to accept the payment and believe this will not happen again or if you want to go ahead with eviction proceedings.
-You must file a Notice to Quit before you are able to initiate eviction proceedings.
+If the tenant does damage the property, they may agree or volunteer to pay to fix the damage.
+It is then up to you if you want to accept the payment or if you want to go ahead with eviction proceedings.
+You must file a Notice to Quit before you can initiate eviction proceedings.

 4. Disrupting Other Tenants

-If the tenant is being a disturbance and interfering with the quiet and peaceful enjoyment of the other tenants in the building, you can file for an eviction.
-Again, you must first present the tenant with a Notice to Quit the behavior.
+If the tenant is creating a disturbance and interfering with the quiet and peaceful enjoyment of the other tenants in the building, you can file for an eviction.
+Again, you must first present the tenant with a Notice to Quit.

-In the Notice to Quit, you must specifically note the behavior in question, whether it be playing loud music, loud parties or any other disrupting behavior.
+In the Notice to Quit, you must specify the behavior in question whether it be playing loud music or other disrupting behavior.
 If the tenant continues the behavior after receiving the Notice to Quit, you can file for the eviction.